andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/13-new_mexico.md

 A long weekend that manifests itself as a series of stale vignettes on a worn-out reel in the projector room of my mind.

-The babble of the eponymous river / The smell of musty ski boots / The unfathomable starry quilt of the night sky / The orange and blue clapboard fa&ccedil;ade of the Terrace Towers Lodge / The brooding peaks of the Sangre de Cristo Range / The rustic log cabins on the outskirts of town.
+The babble of the eponymous river...

+The smell of musty ski boots...

+The unfathomable starry quilt of the night sky...

+The orange and blue clapboard fa&ccedil;ade of the Terrace Towers Lodge...

+The brooding peaks of the Sangre de Cristo Range...

+The rustic log cabins on the outskirts of town...

-*The rustic log cabins on the outskirts of town.*
+*The rustic log cabins on the outskirts of town*

 The rustic log cabins where it all began.
 Where you first experienced the peaceful calm of a forest of snow covered pines.
 Where you first understood why